Timeline 60BC – 138AD

 BC 54 Britain Caesar reinstates Mandubracius to the throne of the Trinovantes.
 Seeing this, other tribes come over to the Roman standard – Caesar mentions the Cenimagni, Segontiaci, Ancalites, Bibroci and Cassi as surrendering during his advance into Essex

-BC 54 Britain Possibly at Wheathamstead, Caesar defeats Cassivellaunus in his own stronghold (not his capital), Cassivellaunus escapes.
+BC 54 Britain Possibly at Wheathampstead, Caesar defeats Cassivellaunus in his own stronghold (not his capital), Cassivellaunus escapes.

-BC 52 Gaul A crisis in Rome (the assassination of Publius Clodius) gave the still rebellious factions in Gaul hope that they could take the advantage, Vercingetorix was hailed leader of the Celtic army which includes the Carnutes, Arvernians, Senones, Parisii, Cardurci, Turoni, Aulerci, Lemovices, Andes, Pictones and the west coast tribes, later the Biteriges and Ruteni, even the Aedui eventually joined in what was to be the final reckoning of Gaul.
-A running battle ensued, Vercingetorix had fifteen thousand cavalry (lost in south east Lingone) and 60-100,000 foot soldiers before the re-inforcement at Alisia, The final battle was at Alisia in Mandubia, and Ceasar laid siege for three months with a giant two faced siege wall (10 miles circumference), the Romans defended both the interior and exterior, since Vercingetorix was re-enforced by 35,000 Averni and Aedui, 12,000 Sequani, Senones, Bituriges, Santoni, Ruteni and Carnutes, 10,000 and Lemovices, 8,000 Pictones, Turoni, Parisii, and Helvetii, 5,000 each of Suessiones, Ambiani, Mediomatrici, Petrocorli, Nervii, Morini, Nitiobroges, and Aulerci Cenomani, 4,000 Atrebates, 3,000 Veliocasses and Aulerci Eburovices,2,000 from the Bellovaci 1,000 from the Rauraci and Boli, a further 20,000 from all the maritime tribes in all some 8,000 cavalry and 250,000 infantry were rallied in Aedui.
+BC 52 Gaul A crisis in Rome (the assassination of Publius Clodius) gave the still rebellious factions in Gaul hope that they could take the advantage, Vercingetorix was hailed leader of the Celtic army which included the Carnutes, Arvernians, Senones, Parisii, Cardurci, Turoni, Aulerci, Lemovices, Andes, Pictones and the West Coast tribes, later the Biteriges and Ruteni, even the Aedui eventually joined in what was to be the final reckoning of Gaul.
+A running battle ensued, Vercingetorix had fifteen thousand cavalry (lost in south-east Lingone) and 60-100,000 foot soldiers before the reinforcement at Alisia, The final battle was at Alisia in Mandubia, and Caesar laid siege for three months with a giant two faced siege wall (10 miles circumference), the Romans defended both the interior and exterior, since Vercingetorix was re-enforced by 35,000 Averni and Aedui, 12,000 Sequani, Senones, Bituriges, Santoni, Ruteni and Carnutes, 10,000 and Lemovices, 8,000 Pictones, Turoni, Parisii, and Helvetii, 5,000 each of Suessiones, Ambiani, Mediomatrici, Petrocorli, Nervii, Morini, Nitiobroges, and Aulerci Cenomani, 4,000 Atrebates, 3,000 Veliocasses and Aulerci Eburovices,2,000 from the Bellovaci 1,000 from the Rauraci and Boli, a further 20,000 from all the maritime tribes in all some 8,000 cavalry and 250,000 infantry were rallied in Aedui.
 It is here that Commius intervenes on behalf of the rebellion and takes over the command of the relief army.
-Still Caesar availed and in the end Vercingetorix surrendered.
+Still, Caesar availed and in the end, Vercingetorix surrendered.

 BC 45 Rome Julius Caesar orders for Vercingetorix to be sent to Rome, to be paraded through the streets and executed.